The Bekins Blog

 - Use pierce-proof containers to hold drill bits and fasteners inside your moving boxes

-Heavy tools need extra support to stay undamaged during the drive to your new location.
+Heavy tools or power tools need extra support to remain undamaged during the drive to your new location.
 Cushion the corners and all protruding parts with thick packing foam or bubble wrap.

-If you plan to move your rolling tool chests, remove the tools to make the chests lighter.
-Don’t use tape to secure the doors—instead, wrap tool cabinets and chests with moving blankets.
+If you plan to move a rolling tool chest, remove the tools to make the chests lighter.
+Don’t use packing tape to secure the doors—instead, wrap tool cabinets and chests with moving blankets.
 Use rope or tie-downs to secure the blankets around the large tool cases.

 Whenever possible, break down your larger workshop tools into smaller parts.
-Take photos before disassembling the tools to make reassembling the tools easier.
+Moving shop equipment like this can make putting things back together a pain.
+Take photos before disassembly to make reassembling the tools easier.
 Protect your large tools with the following steps:

 - Use boxes reinforced with plywood